 Investment banking career progression

-Career progression throughout the investment banking world is relatively well chartered.
-Jobs typically fall into a well trodden path moving within a hierarchical structure from junior to senior.
+Career progression throughout the investment banking world is relatively well-charted.
+Jobs typically fall into a well-trodden path moving within a hierarchical structure from junior to senior.

-This is the case for Farooq: “I’m a year away from promotion to be an associate.
-And then after that it’s VP.
-In the next three years, my plan is to try and become a vice president.”
+This is the case for Farooq: “I started as an analyst and now I am an associate, after which comes VP.
+In the next three years, I plan to try and become a vice president.”

 However, the intensity and high-stress nature of investment banking means that some employees use their experience to move into other, less demanding career paths.

-This is something Nadia has seen often with analysts and associates who become overwhelmed by the demands and use the experience they build to switch industries.
+This is something Nadia has seen often with analysts and associates who become overwhelmed by the demands and use the experience they've built to switch industries.

 Key skills for investment banking careers